MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.fr-fr/Allfiles/Demo/Instructions/02-get-data.md

----
-demo:
-  "\_\_ title": Get data in Power BI
-  "\_\_ module": Get data in Power BI
+# Get data in Power BI
----
-# Obtenir des données dans Power BI

-## Démarrer le développement d’un rapport Power BI
+## Start the development of a Power BI report

-1. Ouvrez Power BI Desktop, puis ignorez la page de prise en main.
+1. Open Power BI Desktop, and then dismiss the getting started page.

-1. Enregistrez le fichier dans le dossier D:\PL300\Demo sous le nom Sales Analysis.
+1. Save the file to the D:\PL300\Demo folder as Sales Analysis.

-## Se connecter à une base de données SQL Server
+## Connect to a SQL Server database

-1. « Obtenez des données » auprès de SQL Server.
+1. “Get data” from SQL Server.

-1. Connectez-vous au nom du serveur de base de données trouvé dans le fichier MySettings.txt, en utilisant l’authentification Windows.

-1. Développez la base de données TailspinToys2020-US.

-## Créer des requêtes basées sur les tables de la base de données

-1. Sélectionnez la table Product pour prévisualiser les données.

-1. Cochez la table Product pour créer une requête.
+1. Connect to the database server name found in the MySettings.txt file, using Windows authentication.

+1. Expand the TailspinToys2020-US database.

+## Create queries based on database tables

+1. Select the Product table to preview the data.

-1. Répétez la table Sales.
+1. Check the Product table to create query.

-1. Cliquez sur Transformer les données.

-## Aperçu des données

-1. Décrivez la disposition de la fenêtre de l’Éditeur Power Query, notamment le volet Requêtes, le volet Paramètres de requête, le ruban, la grille d’aperçu et la barre d’état.

-1. Faites remarquer la barre de qualité sous les en-têtes de colonne et placez le curseur sur celle-ci pour afficher des statistiques sur les valeurs des colonnes.

-1. Sous l’onglet de ruban Affichage, activez Qualité des colonnes.

-1. Activez Distribution des colonnes, puis faites remarquer les colonnes telles que ProductID (valeurs uniques) et ProductCategory (plusieurs valeurs en double).

-1. Activez Profil de colonne, puis sélectionnez la colonne ProductCategory.

-1. Faites remarquer les statistiques et la distribution des colonnes.
+1. Repeat the Sales table.

+1. Click Transform Data.

+## Preview data

+1. Describe the Power Query Editor window layout, including the Queries pane, the Query Settings pane, the ribbon, the preview grid, and the status bar.

+1. Point out the quality bar beneath the column headers and hover the cursor over it to reveal statistics about the column values.

+1. On the View ribbon tab, turn on Column Quality.

+1. Turn on Column Distribution and point out columns like ProductID (unique values) and ProductCategory (several duplicate values).

+1. Turn on Column Profile, and then select the ProductCategory column.

+1. Point out the column statistics and distribution.

-1. Désactivez les trois options.
+1. Turn back off the three options.

-1. Enregistrez le fichier Power BI Desktop, mais n’appliquez pas les modifications.
+1. Save the Power BI Desktop file, but do not apply changes.

-1. Laissez le fichier Power BI Desktop ouvert pour la démonstration suivante.
+1. Leave the Power BI Desktop file open for the next demo.